jasonjgardner/fresh_tailwind/README.md

 ## Configuration

-Defining the following properties is recommended, but none are required:
+The following properties are recommended, but not required:

 **`css`** - File path to CSS source, or a CSS string, to process.\
 **`dest`** - Output file path. **Requires** `deno task build` first!\